 Aurelia Moser is a developer and curious cartographer building communities and fellowships around code at Mozilla.
 She volunteers as a Chapter Leader for the NYC Girl Develop It, teaches data visualization at the School of Visual Art, and writes about geospatial design and development.
 She's been working in the open tech and non-profit research space for a few years, and recent projects have had mapping sensor data to support agricultural security and sustainable apis ecosystems in the Global South.

-Alexander Nolte is a postdoctoral researcher at the School of Information Sciences at the University of Pittsburgh and a research associate at the Institute for Software Research at Carnegie Mellon University.
+Alexander Nolte is a Lecturer of Information Systems at the Institute of Computer Science at the University of Tartu and an Adjunct Assistant Professor at the Insitute for Software Research at Carnegie Mellon University.
 His research focuses on understanding how information technology can be leveraged to support the sustained collaboration of individuals in organizational and volunteer contexts.
 His work has been published in multiple journals (e.g. DSS and JCSCW) and conferences (e.g. CSCW).
 He has organized multiple workshops in international conferences such as ECSCW and ITS and he has served on the program committee of several conferences including ACM GROUP and CAiSE.

 Nancy Wilkins-Diehr is an Associate Director at the San Diego Supercomputer Center.
 She directs the Science Gateways Community Institute.
 This institute, funded by the National Science Foundation’s Office of Advanced Cyberinfrastructure, is designed to speed the development of sustainable, effective advanced web interfaces known as science gateways, science portals, virtual research environments and by many other names.
 She is interested in bringing learnings from well-run hackathons to the larger science gateway development community served by SGCI.
 She is also a co-PI on the NSF-funded XSEDE program where she codirects the Extended Collaborative Support Service, pairing cyberinfrastructure experts with researchers in all domains for in depth collaborations designed to accelerate research using high end cyberinfrastructure such as supercomputers.